3 Must-visit Medici palaces in Florence

 Why is the Hall of the Five Hundred called the Hall of 500?

 This way, it was more difficult for one person to take control of the city.
 The New Florentine republic lasted only a short time.
 After the Medici’s return, the two great Renaissance artists, Michelangelo and Leonardo da Vinci were commissioned to paint the walls.
 Both murals were never finished.
 Pope Julius II called Michelangelo to Rome to paint the Sistine Chapel, and Leonardo abandoned his project.
-Afterwards, Giorgio Vasari redecorated the room with paintings celebrating the victories of the city of Florence and Cosimo de’ Medici.
+Afterwards, Giorgio Vasari redecorated the room with paintings celebrating the victories of this city and Cosimo I.

 Hall of the Five Hundred.
 Large paintings show the victories of the new Duke and Florence.
 Vasari also painted 39 ceiling panels telling the life story of Cosimo I.